 How do you get a job as a Chief Information Officer?
-To explore the career paths of modern CIOs, I sat down with two recruiters from Odgers Berndtson: Alan Mumby, executive search partner, and Caroline Sands, principal in the CIO & IT group, to find out the career parth and attributes of CIOs and technology executives.
+To explore the career paths of modern CIOs, I sat down with two recruiters from Odgers Berndtson: Alan Mumby, executive search partner, and Caroline Sands, managing partner and lead for the CIO and technology officers practice, to find out the career path and attributes of CIOs and technology executives.
 [See also - How to get a job as a CIO - 13 essential IT career tips]

 Pat Brans: What kinds of university degrees put one on the path to becoming CIO?

 Caroline Sands: It's really varied.
 But whatever the subject, it should come from a recognised course from a Russell Group university.
 This person might have studied Computer Science or economics - but equally music, or German say.

 Intellectual dexterity - the ability to turn your hand to anything - is the important skill.
 We've found that an interest and passion for any subject is a good indicator that somebody might well have a successful career.